eyanoapp/opensigl/docs/en/finance/accounts.md

 ## Removing an Account

 If an account hasn't been used before, it can be removed via the dropdown on the account grid.
-However, BHIMA will block the user from removing the account if it is used anywhere in the system.
+However, OpenSIGL will block the user from removing the account if it is used anywhere in the system.
 The safeguard is in place to prevent users from accidentally deleting critical accounts that either are used for debtors or may contain balances.

 ## Other Actions